mlinxfeld/terraform-oci-fk-adb/training/lesson4_adb_with_local_disaster_recovery/README.md

 # FoggyKitchen OCI Autonomous Database with Terraform

-## LESSON 4 - Creating Autonomous DB Shared with Local Disaster Recovery
+## LESSON 4 - Creating Autonomous DB Serverless with Local Disaster Recovery

 In this lesson, we'll delve into the creation of an Oracle Autonomous Database (ADB) with a focus on incorporating local disaster recovery, ensuring your data remains secure and accessible, even during local infrastructure failures.